-The primary aims of the Fitzroy River turtle SMP are to:
+The primary aim of the Fitzroy River turtle and white-throated snapping turtle SMP is to:

-- Provide a set of practical actions for the management of the Fitzroy River turtle during Project planning and design, construction and commissioning, and operation - Set the framework for planning, implementing, maintaining and reviewing Fitzroy River turtle management requirements for the Project - Reflect learnings from, and consistency across, projects within the Fitzroy Basin in relation to protection and enhancement of the species, specifically the Connors River Dam and Pipelines Project and Nathan Dam and Pipelines Project proposed by SunWater Limited.
+- Provide a set of practical actions for the management of the Fitzroy River turtle and whitethroated snapping turtle during Project planning and design, construction and commissioning, and operation - Set the framework for planning, implementing, maintaining and reviewing Fitzroy River turtle and white-throated snapping turtle management requirements for the Project - Reflect learnings from and consistency across, projects within the Fitzroy Basin in relation to protection and enhancement of these species, specifically the Connors River Dam and Pipelines Project and Nathan Dam and Pipelines Project proposed by SunWater Limited.

-Management actions have been developed to avoid and, if this is not possible, minimise impacts on the Fitzroy River turtle.
+Management actions have been developed to avoid and, if this is not possible, minimise impacts on the Fitzroy River turtle and white-throated snapping turtle.
 Specific objectives include:

-- Planning and design phase: - Avoid/minimise the potential for turtle injury and mortality through appropriate Project planning and design - Maintain upstream and downstream turtle movement and prevent the fragmentation of populations through appropriate Project design - Construction and commissioning phase: - Avoid/minimise the potential loss of turtle habitat (aquatic and nesting) - Avoid/minimise the potential degradation of turtle habitat (aquatic and nesting) - Avoid/minimise the potential for turtle injury and mortality during construction - Maintain upstream and downstream movement of turtles during weir construction - Operation phase: - Avoid/minimise the potential loss of turtle habitat (aquatic and nesting) - Avoid/minimise the potential degradation of turtle habitat (aguatic and nesting) - Avoid/minimise the potential for turtle injury and mortality during Project operation - Maintain upstream and downstream turtle movement and prevent the fragmentation of populations during Project operation.
+- Planning and design phase: - Avoid/minimise the potential for turtle injury and mortality through appropriate Project planning and design - Maintain upstream and downstream turtle movement and prevent the fragmentation of populations through appropriate Project design - Construction and commissioning phase: - Avoid/minimise the potential loss of turtle habitat (aquatic and nesting) - Avoid/minimise the potential degradation of turtle habitat (aquatic and nesting) - Avoid/minimise the potential for turtle injury and mortality during construction - Maintain upstream and downstream movement of turtles during weir construction - Operation phase: - Avoid/minimise the potential loss of turtle habitat (aquatic and nesting) - Avoid/minimise the potential degradation of turtle habitat (aquatic and nesting) - Avoid/minimise the potential for turtle injury and mortality during Project operation - Maintain upstream and downstream turtle movement and prevent the fragmentation of populations during Project operation.

-Performance criteria for the achievement of the management actions are detailed in each of the corresponding management plans (Section 5).
+Performance criteria for the achievement of the management actions are detailed in each of the corresponding management plans (Section 6).